invap/rt-monitor-example-app/README.md

     (= main_realvalue (div main_addition 16))
 )
 ```
-- `filtering_time_bound`: establishes a bound to the time required to compute the final sample as the average of 16 sampled datum from the ADC, between 100 and 500 miliseconds
+- `filtering_time_bound`: establishes a bound to the time required to compute the final sample as the average of 16 sampled datum from the ADC, between 100 and 500 milliseconds
 ```
 (filtering_clk:Clock Int)
 ((100 <= filtering_clk) and (filtering_clk < 500))